Aditya Nagpal

 • Multi-step Zaps with conditional logic

-• Filters, formatters, and delays
+• Filters, formatters and delays

-• Tables and Interfaces for building simple workflows
+• Tables and Interfaces for simple workflows

-• AI Actions for prompting models inside Zaps
+• AI actions for prompting models inside Zaps

 Pricing

-• Free plan: 100 tasks per month
+• Free: 100 tasks per month

-• Professional: Starts at $19.99 per month
+• Professional: from $19.99 per month

-• Team: Starts at $69 per month
+• Team: from $69 per month

-• Enterprise: Custom pricing
+• Enterprise: custom

-Best For: Teams automating repetitive tasks between apps without engineering resources.
+Best for: teams automating repetitive tasks between apps without engineering resources.

-19. Calendly
+1. Calendly

-Key Features
+Key features

 • Shareable booking links with custom availability

-• Group, team, and round-robin scheduling
+• Group, team and round-robin scheduling

 • Automatic buffer times and meeting limits

-• Zoom, Google Meet, Microsoft Teams integration
+• Zoom, Google Meet and Microsoft Teams integration

 • CRM sync for sales teams